arsantiagolopez/flavors/README.md

 <div align="center">
     <img src="https://i.ibb.co/Rb7L7yc/flavours-color.png" />
     <a href="https://tryflavors.com" style="color: #303030;"><h1>Flavors</h1></a>
-    <h4>Buy and sell your favorite local foods.
-Tired of your local fast food restaurants?
-Find your new favorite plate in Flavors.</h4>
+    <h4>New dishes and authentic flavors are now at your fingertips.
+Discover, buy and sell your favorite foods with Flavors, a new app connecting people with local restaurants through their shared love for gastronomy.</h4>
 </div>

 <div align="center">